-U.S. Department of Education Office for Civil Rights 5 Post Office Square 8th Floor/Suite 900 Boston, MA 02109-3921 (617) 289-0111 TTY (800) 877-8339
+Boston Office Office for Civil Rights US Department of Education 9th Floor 5 Post Office Square Boston, MA 02109-3921 617-289-0111

-XI.
+XII.
 CONFIDENTIAL COUNSELING AND SUPPORT RESOURCES

 • ComPsych-Employee Assistance Program- (EAP)

 ComPsych is a provider of GuidanceResource services.
 Your GuidanceResources benefits will give you and your dependents confidential support, resources and information for personal and work-life issues.
 These services are provided at no charge to employees of the President's Office.